 For the most part, this sugar pie is pretty easy to make.
 The hardest part is bringing the sugar to a boil and not cooking the eggs when added to the hot sugar mixture.

-You will need these ingredients to make this recipe: Light Brown Sugar, All Purpose Flour, Milk, Unsalted Butter, Egg and Pie Crust.
+You will need these ingredients to make this French Canadian Sugar Pie recipe (see recipe card for quantities): Light Brown Sugar, All Purpose Flour, Milk, Unsalted Butter, Egg and Pie Crust.

 🥣 How to Make French Canadian Sugar Pie